sebgrgs/Holberton-school-AirBNB/part4/README.md

 ### Testing Review Functionality
 **Prerequisites:**
-- You must be logged in
+- You must be logged in to submit a review
 - The backend API server must be running

 1. Navigate to a specific place: